mindstorm8191/settlersandwarlords/README.md

 * Ogres - giant humanoids that don't have much IQ.
 Very dangerous for a new camp.
 Does things (like attack) mostly at random
 * Yeti - ice-based giant humanoid creatures.
 Only shows up in winter / cold biomes, spreading additional cold & ice

-Resource types
+# Resource types
 * Lumber - Available in small quantities everywhere, but major sources are only available from forests.
 Forests can be depleted if wood is harvested too fast from them.
 All lands will replenish wood supply over time, but better lands will replenish its wood faster.
 Players can improve quality of woodlands, but only after a certain technology level.
 Wood will also be used for fueling furnaces for the production of iron, then alloys, then steel.
+  * We may eventually include multiple wood types, aka oak for soft lumber, pine for harder wood, but that will come later.
 * Stone - This will mainly be used for constructing stronger buildings and defense walls.
 Due to the high chances of attack or saboutage, stone structures will be in high demand.
-        Buildings will have two general upgrade routes, one for increased production, the other for increased structure, which makes it harder to be destroyed by enemies.
+  * Buildings will have two general upgrade routes, one for increased production, the other for increased structure, which makes it harder to be destroyed by enemies.
 * Grains - The basic food source for your people - but not the only one.
 Grains require processing into bread before consumption.
 Grains can also be fed to livestock, which provides meats.
 * Livestock - This will provide an easy source of meats for your people, but will require land, grains and salt to keep the livestock fed & healthy.
 Livestock will also have to be bred, and slaughtered to provide food.
 Slautering will also provide raw hides, feathers and other resources
 * Meats - A second source of food for your people.
 Meats can be gathered from hunting from the wilderness early on.
 Later, livestock can be aquired and developed.
 Raw and cooked meats will have a short shelf-life (represented as a constant consumption speed), and be drained very quickly unless it is eaten or salted.
 Because of the short shelf-life of meats, hunting expeditions will have to be done close to home.
 * Vegetables - A third source of food for people.
 Vegetable farms will be as easy to develop as grain farms, but take up less room.
 * Grape farms - Grape farms will be used solely for the production of wines, which increase happiness levels of citizens.
 * Salts - Salts will be used in the process of preserving meats, and will be required to keep livestock healthy.
 Salt will be mined from the ground, mostly.
-Later salts can be collected from some waters, in drying spaces.
+Later, salts can be collected from some waters, in drying spaces.
 * Ores - Ores will be the source of metals, such as iron.
 These ores will need to be processed in forges.
 The player will be able to manage what the forge produces from the ores.
 The forge will require a constant supply of  wood to fuel its fires.
 Its outputs will initially only be iron, but with tech development, can be used to produce bronze, and then steel.
 Ores will be collected as a single resource; what it comes out to be will be decided at the smeltery; higher-value metals requiring more ores to aquire.
 Ores to find underground:
   * Cassiterite - Source of tin.
 Can extract zinc from it
   * Chalcopyrite - Source of copper, along with trace amounts of platinum.
 Extracting platinum will require advanced technology